 Price break outs are common on the Forex market charts and as a Forex trader you cannot avoid nor control it.

 A price breakouts may lead to trend continuation or trends trend reversal.

 You are likely to see breakouts on support and resistance levels, trend lines, channels and pivot points to mention but a few.
 They happen all the time and on all time frames.

 At the end of this session, you will be able to know how to identify breakouts?
 How to differentiate break outs from fake outs? and of course how you can trade breakouts in forex!

 What are Breakouts?

-This is when price passes through the defined psychological price levels.
-These could include support & resistance levels, trend lines, price channels, moving averages, Fibonacci retracement levels, pivot points and chart pattern levels on the market charts.
+These levels include support & resistance levels, trend lines, price channels, moving averages, Fibonacci retracement levels, pivot points and chart pattern levels on the market charts.

 This is when price has tried several times to break the identified levels of support and resistance but failed on several attempts.

-How do you trade break outs?
+How do you trade breakouts in forex?